fuadhasen/fuadhasen/README.md

 ╔══╡ root:~$ whoami ║════════▣▣▣
 ║
-║  ▰ Software Engineering Student at ALX Africa
+║  ▰ Software Engineering Student at ALX Africa, A2SV
 ║  ▰ Proudly from Addis, Ethiopia
 ║  ▰ Passionate about engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Netwroking